hbctraining/main/registrations/AllFunders_Pseuobulk.md

 ---

 ### **Description:**
 After clustering cells as part of a single-cell RNA-seq experiment, investigators are often interested in carrying out a differential expression analysis between conditions within certain cell types.
+When the experimental design includes replicates with multi-conditions there is power in identifying differentially expressed genes using a pseudbulk approach.
 In this hands-on workshop, we will:

+- Discuss various appraoches for differential expression using single cell RNA-seq data
 - Prepare single-cell RNA-seq raw count data for pseudobulk analysis
-- Perform differential expression analysis using DESeq2
+- Perform differential expression analysis on pseudobulk counts using DESeq2
-- Create a script to carry out differential expression analyses across cell type clusters.
+- Present approaches for differential abundance analysis

 ---